mrp-yt/docker_and_portainer_on_dex/README.md

 nano startqemu.sh
 ```

 Copy content bellow in to new `startqemu.sh` file.
-This will expose nessesary ports to access containers from browser.
+This will expose nessesary ports to access containers from browser.\
+If you want assign more tam to VM amend value in first line.
+Example `-m 1024` = 1GB ram
 ```
 qemu-system-x86_64 -machine q35 -m 1024 -smp cpus=2 -cpu qemu64 \
 -drive if=pflash,format=raw,read-only,file=$PREFIX/share/qemu/edk2-x86_64-code.fd \